Anilkumarsunkesula/vsts/test.md

 **Review** : In this exercise, you created a  **Key Vault**  instance and used several different methods to add secrets to the key vault.

-# Exercise 2: Deploy Azure VM using Key Vault secret
+# Deploy Azure VM using Key Vault secret

 **Task 1: Retrieve the value of the key vault Resource Id parameter**